Choose your primary industry to get started:

 Without insurance, the employer could be responsible for all related costs, which could add up to tens of thousands of dollars.

-Even when it’s not required by law, many business owners buy coverage so they have financial protection if an employee experiences a work-related injury or illness.
+Even when it’s not required by law, many business owners buy coverage for financial protection if an employee experiences a work-related injury or illness.
+Workers’ comp can also help protect business owners themselves if they add business owner’s coverage to their policy.

-If you need to obtain coverage to satisfy a license or bid requirement quickly, you can get covered within minutes with NEXT and instantly access your certificate of insurance.
+If you need to quickly obtain coverage to satisfy a license or bid requirement, you can get covered with NEXT in about 10 minutes and instantly access your certificate of insurance (proof of insurance) at no additional cost.

 Workers’ comp can help cover employee medical bills and other related expenses after work-related injuries.